Amwence/Certified-Cloud-Security-Professional-CCSP-/Secure Software Development LifeCycle.md

     - Once an effort has been deemed feasible user and business functionality requirements are captured.
     - Involves user, customer and stakeholder input to determine desired functionality, current system or app functionality, and desired improvements.
 3. Design
+    - Design functionality, architecture, integration points and techniques, data flows, and business processes.
 4. Coding
+    - Where coding (work) happens
 5. Testing
 6. Maintenance

+# Software Develpment Models

+## Agile

+Places emphasis on the needs of the customer and quickly developing new functionality that meets those needs in an iterative fashion.

+## Waterfall

+Describes a sequential development process that results in the development of a finished product.